Quality of Housing

-We collected 103% of the rent due to us and our rent collection remains strong despite a small dip last year.
+We collected 103.7% of the rent due to us, which is significantly higher than the Scottish average of 99.3%.
 This figure also includes former tenants who were in rent arrears, which is why this figure is above 100%.

-We lost a bit more money this year through our properties being empty.
+We lost less money this year through our properties being empty.
 This is linked to our performance around the average time taken to re-let properties.

 Rent collected as percentage of rent due